“If we all pull together, any job is better done.”

 For decades, Stan Pocock was a key part of rowing in the Pacific Northwest.
 Crew was his life’s work.
 He died at the age of 91 in December 2014, leaving an unparalleled legacy of innovation and excellence in both coaching and boatbuilding.

-The Pocock family has partnered with Bainbridge Island Rowing to name our new facility The Stan Pocock Rowing Center to honor the memory of Stan.
-Those who enter his legacy boathouse, whether a youth or adult rower, or community member, will have the opportunity to learn the history of rowing, find their own heart, refine their skills, and experience moments like the one Stan recorded in his memoir and has been immortalized on a plaque mounted on the new boathouse wall.
+The Pocock family has generously partnered with Bainbridge Island Rowing to name our new facility The Stan Pocock Rowing Center to honor the memory of Stan.
+Those who enter his legacy boathouse, whether a rower or community member, will have the opportunity to learn the history of rowing and find their own heart.

 awesome in its majesty